-As a little girl, dressing your Barbie up in her wedding dress, making her walk down the aisle whilst singing your out of tune Wedding March at the top of your voice was probably how you started your wedding planning.
+As a little girl, dressing your Barbie up in her wedding dress, making her walk down the aisle whilst singing an out of tune Wedding March at the top of your voice was probably how you started your wedding planning.
 Correct me if I’m wrong.

-It’s every little girl’s dream to have a princess wedding, in a princess castle and marry her handsome prince.
+It’s every little girl’s dream to have a princess wedding.
+In a princess castle and marry her handsome prince.
 Some of these little girls grow up into big girls dreaming of princess weddings in princess castles where they walk down the aisle to marry their handsome prince and yes, I thought that would be me.
 Let me tell you one thing now, it’s not for me.
 Get me a flight to Vegas, a pair of white Louboutins and Elvis at the Little White Wedding Chapel singing Love Me Tender as you run off into the sunset.
 PLEASE.
 I BEG YOU!

 I hate wedding planning.